Office of International Programs

 - On the date of filing, there is not a strike, lockout or work stoppage in the H1B employee’s occupation at the place of employment.

-- A copy of the LCA will be provided to the H-1B employee and notice of the LCA will be posted on the employer's website for 10 business days.
+- A copy of the LCA will be provided to the H-1B employee and notice of the LCA will be posted on the employer’s office of HR and department for 10 business days.

 The Faculty and Scholar Advisor will also complete the Form I-129 and email it to the department with the check request instructions.
-Once the checks are picked up from the Office of Accounting and delivered to ISSFS, the H-1B petition is ready to be submitted to USCIS.
+Once the checks are picked up and delivered to ISSFS, the H-1B petition is ready to be submitted to USCIS.

-All the information is compiled and mailed to USCIS with the checks for the appropriate USCIS fees.
-The filing fee of $325 is required for all H-1B petitions; the anti-fraud fee of $500 is required for new and transfer petitions only.
+All the information is compiled and mailed to USCIS with the checks for the appropriate fees.
+The filing fee of $460 is required for all H-1B petitions; the anti-fraud fee of $500 is required for new and transfer petitions only.
 Both fees are paid by the employing department.
-The filing fee for an accompanying dependent petition is $290.
+The filing fee for an accompanying dependent petition is $370.
 If the employee or department wants the USCIS to adjudicate the petition within 15 days, the $1,225 premium processing fee may be paid.
+(Premium Processing is temporally suspended by USCIS since April 3, 2017.)

 USCIS will mail a receipt of filing to ISSFS.